Separatist movements of India: Jammu and Kashmir

 India and Pakistan fought two further wars in 1965 and 1971.
 Following the latter war, the countries reached the Simla Agreement, agreeing on a Line of Control between their respective regions and committing to a peaceful resolution of the dispute through bilateral negotiations.

 In 1986, the Anantnag riots broke out after the CM Gul Shah announced the construction of a mosque at the site of an ancient Hindu Temple in Jammu and made an incendiary speech.
 These statements are believed to have been partially to blame for the breaking out of riots.
 The 1987 Jammu and Kashmir Legislative Assembly election were widely perceived to have been rigged which lead to several disgruntled Kashmiri youth joined the Jammu and Kashmir Liberation Front (JKLF) as an alternative to the ineffective democratic setup that was prevalent.
 A Muslim United Front candidate, Mohammad Yousuf Shah, a victim of the rigging and state's mistreatment, took the name Syed Salahuddin and would become chief of the militant outfit Hizb-ul-Mujahideen.
 His aides the so-called 'HAJY group' – Abdul Hamid Shaikh, Ashfaq Majid Wani, Javed Ahmed Mir and Mohammed Yasin Malik joined the JKLF, this led to gain in the momentum of the popular insurgency in the Kashmir Valley.
 The year 1989 saw the intensification of conflict in Jammu and Kashmir as Mujahadeens from Afghanistan slowly infiltrated the region following the Soviet withdrawal from Afghanistan.
-Pakistan provided arms and training to both indigenous and foreign militants in Kashmir, thus adding fuel to the smouldering fire of discontent in the valley.
+Pakistan provided arms and training to both indigenous and foreign militants in Kashmir, thus adding fuel to the smoldering fire of discontent in the valley.
 Murder of Kashmiri Hindus, intellectuals, pro-Indian politicians and activists were described necessary to get rid of un-Islamic elements.
-In the early 1990s; 90,000–100,000 Kashmiri Hindu Pandits of an estimated population of 120,000–140,000 fled the Valley. owing to fear and panic set off by targeted killings of some members of the community—including high-profile officials and public calls for independence among the insurgents.
+In the early 1990s; 90,000–100,000 Kashmiri Hindu Pandits of an estimated population of 120,000–140,000 fled the Valley, owing to fear and panic set off by targeted killings of some members of the community—including high-profile officials and public calls for independence among the insurgents.
 The accompanying rumours and uncertainty together with the absence of guarantees for their safety by the state government might have been the latent causes of the exodus.

-On 5 August 2019, the Government of India revoked the special status, or limited autonomy, granted under Article 370 of the Indian Constitution to Jammu and Kashmir.
-This was followed by cutting off of communication lines in the valley for 5 months, thousands of additional security forces being deployed to curb any uprising and the arrest and detaining of several leading Kashmiri politicians, including former chief ministers Mehbooba Mufti and Omar Abdullah, MLAs Mohammed Yousuf Tarigami and Engineer Rashid.
+On 5 August 2019, the Government of India revoked the special status (limited autonomy) granted under Article 370 of the Indian Constitution to Jammu and Kashmir upon accession to India as a temporary measure.
+This was followed by cutting off of communication lines in the valley for 5 months, thousands of additional security forces were deployed to curb any uprising and the arrest and detaining of several leading Kashmiri politicians, including former chief ministers Mehbooba Mufti and Omar Abdullah, MLAs Mohammed Yousuf Tarigami and Engineer Rashid.
 Later, the state was bifurcated into two union territories of Jammu and Kashmir and Ladakh and replaced the bicameral legislature into a unicameral legislature.